djhmateer/djhmateer.github.io/_posts/2024-11-12-react email.md

 [![alt text](/assets/2024-11-12/2.jpg "email")](/assets/2024-11-12/2.jpg)

 Broken logo in the sample.
+Interestingly it is broken too sending to hotmail (and it arrived in spam)

 [![alt text](/assets/2024-11-12/3.jpg "email")](/assets/2024-11-12/3.jpg)

 Same problem with this sample.

+## Simple Next.js

 ## Resend